 But, we’re looking at it all wrong.
 College is a project, not a product.

-Get the right mindset - The right mindset for college students can be the difference between success and failure.
-In April, look for a new book College Secrets of Highly Successful People by Lindy & Tom Schneider to address this very important topic.
+- Get the right mindset – The right mindset for college students can be the difference between success and failure.
+College Secrets of Highly Successful People by Lindy & Tom Schneider is an excellent resource on this topic.

 The project manager for a successful kitchen remodel will keep all the expert subcontractors on time and on budget to produce a sparkling, beautiful new kitchen.
 The college project manager will also keep the family and their team of expert subcontractors on time and on budget so that the student attends a college that is the right fit – academically and socially – while mom & dad can maintain the family’s lifestyle and stay on track for retirement.

-To learn more about the college project, check out my book Never Pay Retail for College at the menu above.
+To learn more about the college project, check out my book Never Pay Retail for College.